fabiang/true-combat/README.md

 vagrant ssh
 ```

-Change the directory to `/vagrant` and run
+Change the directory to `/vagrant` and run:

 ```
 git fetch